ceph/ceph/doc/rados/deployment/preflight-checklist.rst

 Install an Operating System
 ===========================

-Install a recent release of Debian or Ubuntu (e.g., 12.04 LTS, 14.04 LTS) on your nodes.
+Install a recent release of Debian or Ubuntu (e.g., 16.04 LTS) on your nodes.
 For additional details on operating systems or to use other operating systems other than Debian or Ubuntu, see `OS Recommendations`_.